KBomba/MinerControl/README.md

   - command - Command to execute
   - arguments - Arguments to include with the command
   - usewindow - Run miner in separate window from controller (default false)
+  - <i>KBomba-Mod</i>
+  - minprofit - The price of the best entry will be kept pending if its profit divided by the currently running profit, is less than the ratio set here.
+Will use the value at general settings if it's higher or the current running and best pool are the same.
+Does nothing if not set.
+  - detectstratum - Nicehash/Westhash exclusive!
+True or false, will ping to the endpoints of Nicehash/Westhash datacenters to determine which one is preferable.
+Doesn't switch while mining, only picks the best at startup, which simplifies a config (default false)
-- westhash - Config section for WestHash, ommit to not use this service
+- westhash - Config section for WestHash, omit to not use this service
   - (settings are the same as nicehash)
-- yaamp - Config section for YAAMP, ommit to not use this service
+- yaamp - Config section for YAAMP, omit to not use this service
-  - (settings are the same as nicehash)
+  - (settings are the same as nicehash, except for detectstratum)
   - pricemode - 0 = current estimate, 1 = 24hr estimate, 2 = 24hr actual
-- ltcrabbit - Config section for LTCRabbit, ommit to not use this service
+- ltcrabbit - Config section for LTCRabbit, omit to not use this service
-  - (settings are the same as nicehash)
+  - (settings are the same as nicehash, except for detectstratum)
   - apikey - your API key to use in gathering prices
-- wepaybtc - Config section for WePayBTC, ommit to not use this service
+- wepaybtc - Config section for WePayBTC, omit to not use this service
-  - settings are the same as nicehash)
+  - settings are the same as nicehash, except for detectstratum)
-- hamsterpool - Config section for HamsterPool, ommit to not use this service
+- hamsterpool - Config section for HamsterPool, omit to not use this service
-  - (settings are the same as nicehash)
+  - (settings are the same as nicehash, except for detectstratum)
   - apikey - your API key to use in gathering prices
   - donation - percentage to donate back to HamsterPool
-- manual - Config section for manual miners, ommit to not use this service
+- manual - Config section for manual miners, omit to not use this service
-  - (settings are the same as nicehash)
+  - (settings are the same as nicehash, except for detectstratum)
   - price - price to use for calculating earnings
   - fee - percentage fee to deduct from price

 Substitution identifiers for command, folder, and argument parameters:
     _ADDRESS_ - Substitutes the above address if specified _WORKER_ - Substitutes the above worker if specified _APARAM1_ - Substitutes the above aparam1 if specified